Master of Science in Business Analytics and AI

 Upon graduation, students will be proficient programmers in Python, R, SQL/NoSQL, and data visualization software (Tableau/PowerBI).
-They will gain a deep understanding of predictive analytics, prescriptive analytics, machine learning, and marketing analytics.
+They will gain a deep understanding of AI Applications, predictive analytics, prescriptive analytics, machine learning, and marketing analytics.
 They will learn storytelling and communicating insights for different audiences using visual, oral and verbal methods.
-Additionally, they will have experience with an evolving array of cutting-edge big data management and cloud analysis tools like Microsoft Azure, Amazon Web Services, and Databricks.

-Master of Science in Business Analytics Degree Requirements:
+Master of Science in Business Analytics and AI Degree Requirements:

 Required Introduction Course: